bediger4000/more-parens/README.md

 * `*)`, `(*` would check if code examines both parens.
 * Multiple-asterisk cases: `((*)*`, `()*()*`, `(()*()*` seem like a good thing.
 * Try some unbalanced cases: `)(`, `)*(` to see if your validating works.

+I'll buy this as a "[Hard]" daily coding problem.
+You have to understand 2 different algorithms to solve the problem.
+Thankfully, you don't need any physical insight to solve this one.

+I think the interviewer might expect candidates that don't see or remember a "counting" do-parens-balance validity check to do some flailing, especially if they decide to use a destructive algorithm for checking balance.

 Looks like it's possible to have multiple balanced strings for inputs with multiple asterisks.